alx/smsModeration/README.md

+*smsModeration* is a complete installation to receive and moderate SMS before sending them to a custom display.

+It could be used during interactive exhibition when you need to check received SMS (for abuse, explicit language, ...) before to send them to public display.

+It uses a standard Android phone with a standard gsm contract, and a computer hosting the moderation interface.

+Some command-line knowledge might be required to complete the installation, feel free to contact me if you need some help.

 # Hardware requirements

 Current installation of smsModeration is running on a *nix laptop with ruby install, and the sms are coming from an Android phone running SMS Gateway app.